 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed under Section 149(6)of the Companies Act 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.

-a) in the preparation of the annual accounts for the year ended 31 March 2016 theapplicable accounting standards have been followed along with proper explanation relatingto materials departures if any;
+a) in the preparation of the annual accounts for the year ended 31st March 2018 theapplicable accounting standards have been followed along with proper explanation relatingto material departures if any;

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates thatare reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year underreview and of the profit or loss of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates thatare reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year underreview and of the profit of the Company for that period;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;